bobbybabra/collection/README.md

 var can_drink = people.where({'desc.age': people.min(21)});

 // Construct a new attribute "name" composed of first and last name
-// and extract the age value down one level function join_name(model){
+// and extract the age value down one leve function join_name(model){
   return model.first_name + ' ' + model.last_name;
 }